vangorra/zoneminder-zmeventnotification/README.md

 # zoneminder-zmeventnotification [![Build status](https://github.com/vangorra/zoneminder-zmeventnotification/workflows/Build/badge.svg?branch=master)](https://github.com/vangorra/zoneminder-zmeventnotification/actions?workflow=Build)
-A docker container prebuilt for zoneminder and zmeventnotification.
+A docker container prebuilt for zoneminder and zmeventnotification that supports CPU or GPU image processing.
 This is built on top of the official zoneminder docker image.

 ## Features

-- Built from official docker image.
+- Built from official zoneminder docker image.
 - Custom OpenCV build.
 - CPU and Nvidia GPU support.
 [Full tag list here](https://hub.docker.com/repository/docker/vangorra/zoneminder-zmeventnotification/tags).
+  - Is your CUDA version not listed in the docker tags?
+File and issue requesting the version or submit a PR that adjusts the matrix of `.github/workflows/build.yml`.

 ## Usage
 OpenCV CPU processing: